ivandokov/depy/readme.md

     .gitignore
 )
 ```
 **ignores** holds the directories and files which will be excluded from the deploying process.
-They will not be uploaded to the server.
+They will not be uploaded to the server. **Important** the supported patterns can be found in zip documentation at https://linux.die.net/man/1/zip for --exclude argument

 ```bash
 shared=(